-Records management services help businesses to store, manage, and destroy records in compliance with relevant regulations.
+Document management companies providing records management services help businesses to store, manage, and destroy records in compliance with relevant regulations.

 Perhaps most importantly, different types of records have different retention rules, which may change over time as the regulatory environment evolves.

-Records management services provide many of the same features as the document storage services described above, including secure storage, access controls, and document search and retrieval.
+Records information management services provide many of the same features as the document storage services described above, including secure storage, access controls, and document search and retrieval.
 But they also include a range of capabilities that facilitate regulatory compliance, including chain-of-custody reports and secure, defensible record destruction in line with regulatory requirements.

 To summarize, let’s look at five key features of record management systems.

-To learn more about how Access’s document, information, and records management services help businesses to reduce costs while easing the burden of compliance, contact an information and records management specialist today.
+To learn more about how Access’s document, information, and records information management services help businesses to reduce costs while easing the burden of compliance, contact an information and records management specialist today.